 E-commerce advertisers are managing their boom time, while other advertisers – like mobile games and apps – are hoping to just close the year strong.

 Late Q4 is the busiest time of the year for retailers, so it’s not like the other ad platforms are quiet.
 But Facebook advertising gets particularly competitive from October through until December 23rd.
 But even though Facebook ads prices spike during late Q4, it’s still the best platform in town.
 Most major advertisers will be bidding aggressively.

-Even with the inflated prices, most eCommerce advertisers do well.
+Even with the inflated prices, most eCommerce advertisers will do well on 2019 Black Friday.
 A recent study from Shopify Plus showed that eCommerce marketers say Facebook ads are the most effective channel for new customer acquisition during the holidays.

 Of course, it’s no surprise that each year ads get more expensive around 2019 Black Friday, Cyber Monday, and all the December holidays.
 Every advertiser knows this.
 They just go into the season with a brave face anyway, ready to bid high to hit their annual targets.
 Anybody who’s ever looked at a Facebook Ads dashboard during the holidays has had to swallow a lump of coal when they looked at their cost per click.